 A vision statement describes what your community will look like after you have achieved success.
 A vision statement is usually one to five sentences long and written in the present tense.

 For each goal, identify a number of action steps that will help you achieve the goal.
-The Five Es:
+The Six E's are:

 It's important to plan for evaluation from the beginning of your program.
 Take a look at each of your goals and determine the best way to measure each goal.

-While Safe Routes to School is challenging work, it’s important to remember to have fun in order to engage your community and celebrate your successes.
+While Safe Routes to School is challenging work, remember to have fun, engage your community and celebrate your successes.